Men's Basketball Coaching Staff

 “This was a popular decision,” Rider Director of Athletics Don Harnum said at that time.
 “It was also a convenient decision, but let me make it very clear, this was not a hire of convenience.
 This was a hire because I firmly believe and am very confident that Kevin is the right person to lead this program in the future.”

-The 2013-14 season is the eighth for Baggett as a member of the Rider staff, serving two as an assistant coach and four as an associate head coach.
+The 2014-15 season is the ninth for Baggett as a member of the Rider staff, serving two as an assistant coach and four as an associate head coach.
+In the last eight years, Rider has compiled 144 wins, the most in the Metropolitan New York/New Jersey area.
+Siena is the only MAAC team with more wins in those eight years.

 Baggett hails from Burlington, NJ and was a 2006 inductee into the South Jersey Hall of Fame.
 He was a member of the Saint Joseph’s 1985-86 basketball team that compiled a 26-6 record and reached the second round of the NCAA Tournament.
 He received his bachelor's degree in marketing from Saint Joseph's in June, 1989.